 Tiny Dubrovnik packs in a lot of to-dos.
-Start by tackling its history; patrol the elevated stone walkway, from there you'll take in the gorgeous city views by the sea.
-Pick your next stop from above.
+Start by tackling its history; patrol the elevated stone walkway, where you'll be treated to gorgeous city views by the sea.
+Here, you'll be able to look down on the city to select your next stop.
 Should it be a religious site like the Dubrovnik Cathedral or the Franciscan Monastery?
 Or should it be a political one like the Rector's Palace?
-And don't forget why you came to the Dalmatian Coast in the first place -- the gorgeous beaches and warm crystal waters.
-You can hop a water taxi to the shores of Lokrum Island or enjoy one a local beach like Banje.
+And don't forget one of the Dalmatian Coast's biggest draws – the gorgeous beaches and warm crystal waters.
+You can hop a water taxi to the shores of Lokrum Island or enjoy a local beach like Banje.

 The first thing you'll see as you approach Dubrovnik from the sky or the sea is the city walls.
 These ancient fortifications were built and rebuilt in the 13th, 14th and 15th centuries as the threat of Turkish invaders grew.
 At some points, the walls are almost 20 feet thick and 82 feet high.
 They enclose the entire Old Town, protected by strategically placed forts and towers.

 Since the eminent threat of invaders has dissipated, the walls have become a tourist favorite, and set the dramatic stage for shows like "Game of Thrones."
 Atop the city walls, you'll enjoy some of the best views of Dubrovnik's tiled-roof buildings and the blue sea.
 During the Summer Festival, Shakespeare plays and other performances take place in some of the forts along the wall.
 While recent visitors warned you may have to wait in line to get up to the walls, it's worth it for the amazing views.